WhiteFizzy2811/Cleaner-Windows-/README.md

-# Cleaner-Windows
+# Cleaner Windows

 Created By WhiteFizzy

 A .bat file that cleans your system, deleting temporary files, clearing the cache, and freeing up disk space.

-If you encounter problems, create a restore point.ù
+If you encounter problems, create a restore point.

 ## 🔨 Installation